alolis/www.alexanderlolis.com/blog/authorization-in-a-microservices-world.md

 But how do you actually go **from a simple flag** to **Role Based Access Control (RBAC)** and then to **Attribute Based Access Control (ABAC)**, especially in a microservices environment?
 In the following post I hope to help you get there.

+*(UPDATE: 02/04/2022): This article made it to the HackerNews frontpage and some interesting comments can be found [here](https://news.ycombinator.com/item?id=30878926).
+Feel free to participate!*

 <!--truncate-->

 ## The monolith